sampsakuronen/circleci-radiator-view/README.md

 ## Setup for Drone

-1. Get your API token from (https://drone.host/account/token)
+1. Get your personal token from (https://drone.host/account)
 2. Open `index.html?mode=drone`
-3. Add your Drone address to the URL field
+3. Add your Drone address to the URL field.
 4. Add your token to the token field
-   * Set optional comma separated owner filter(s) into the token field, separated by a colon, ie. *owner,owner2:thetokenhash*
+   * Set optional comma separated namespace filter(s) into the token field, separated by a colon, ie. *ns,ns2:thetokenhash*

 ## Query parameters